 ⓘ Full analysis continues below ↓.

 Hammocks was the turning point.
-It made me think about things that aren't just in the jungle, but things that share a specific functional relationship with trees—specifically, the way they are suspended and move.
+It made me think about the physical mechanics of these items—they aren't just in trees, they are suspended between or from them.

-By the time Old tires dropped, the pattern was clear: these were all objects that utilized trees for motion.
-Tarzan just confirmed it with a classic cinematic flourish.
+By the time Old tires dropped, the pattern was clear.
+We were talking about kinetic motion.
+Tarzan just confirmed it with his iconic cinematic yell.

 | Clue | Explanation |